Does the Order of Your School Preferences Really Matter?

 💡 Remember: The admissions team don’t see your order of preference - only your local authority does.
 Each school simply checks whether your child meets its criteria.

-At School Compass, we help parents navigate the school system with confidence - so you can make decisions based on what truly matters to your family.
+I set up School Compass to help parents navigate the school system with confidence - so you can make decisions based on what truly matters to your family.
+You deserve better information - objective, independent and honest.
+That is what drives my mission to help you navigate the school system with confidence.

 Comments